 Sadie Holloway enjoys discovering simple ways to stay organized and manage her time better at home, at work, and out in the community.

-7 Tips for Setting Up an Inviting Guest Room
+7 Tips for Creating an Inviting Guest Room

 Have you got company coming for the holidays?
 Do family members like to drop in out of nowhere to stay the night?
 Here are some easy, affordable ways to turn your spare bedroom into a cozy home-away-from-home for your guests.
 You can also use the design tips featured here to make your spare bedroom attractive to bed and breakfast guests or short-term rental clients.

 By making the bed in layers (coverlet, blanket, sheets, and pillows), your guests will be able to customize the coverings to their preferred level of warmth or coolness.
 Guests who prefer a warm sleep can pull an extra blanket up from the bottom of the bed.
-For those guests who prefer a cooler sleeping environment, they may be happy just sleeping under a single sheet.
+Guests who want a cooler sleeping environment may be happy just sleeping under a single sheet.

 Make sure your linens are impeccably fresh and clean-smelling.
 Even if your guest bed hasn't been used for months since you last made it up with clean sheets, the linens may have lost that freshly washed scent.
 Re-washing stale sheets will freshen them up and remove any excess dust that may have accumulated since the bed was last made.

 Outfitting the bed with an assortment of pillows of varying firmness will also ensure your guest will have a comfortable place to rest her head at the end of the day.
 Just make sure that you don't overdo it with the pillows.
 An endless assortment of decorative pillows that have to be removed from the bed each night can make a room feel cluttered and messy.

 People are either born hosts or born guests.

 2. Display Information About Activities Around Town